jeffreyxchan/Rock-and-Pebbles/README.md

 The game starts off by asking you how many rounds of the game you want to play.
 After you have input the number of rounds you want to play, the game will select a word from its list of words and tell you how many letters are in the word.
 If you're interested in which words the game is given, it's contained in the libraryOfWords.txt file within the same Debug folder.
-From here, you can keep guessing the world until you guess it correctly.
-Until then, the game will give you two clues: the number of rocks and pebbles within you guess.
-The number of rocks tell you how many letters within your guess are in the right position.
-The number of pebbles tells you how many letters within your guess are correct, but are in the wrong position.
+From here, you can keep guessing probe words until you guess it correctly.
+Until then, the game will give you two clues: the number of rocks and pebbles within your guess.
+The number of rocks tells you how many letters within your probe word are in the right position.
+The number of pebbles tells you how many letters within your probe word are correct, but are in the wrong position.
 You can use these clues to guess the word.
 <br><br>
-Once you have guess the word, the game will print out some useful statistics for the player, signaling the end of the round.
+Once you have guessed the word, the game will print out some useful statistics, signaling the end of the round.
 If there are still more rounds to play, it will immediately start the next round and choose a new word.
-If there aren't more rounds to play, the game will exit immediately.
+If there aren't any more rounds to play, the game will exit immediately.
 Become a master at this game, and you'll become a Geological HERO!
 Best of luck and have fun!